National Infrastructure Advisory Council: Background

 The National Infrastructure Advisory Council (NIAC) was created by Executive Order 13231 of October 16, 2001, and amended by Executive Order 13286 of February 28, 2003, Executive Order 13385 of September 29, 2005, Executive Order 13446 of September 28, 2007, and Executive Order 13511 of September 29, 2009.
 The council is composed of not more than 30 members, appointed by the president, who are selected from the private sector, academia, and State and local government, representing senior executive leadership expertise from the critical infrastructure and key resource areas as delineated in HSPD-7.

 LEADERSHIP: The position of NIAC chair and vice-chair are named by the president.

-Currently, the NIAC Chair position is held by Mr. Erle A. Nye, chairman emeritus, TXU Corporation, and Mr. Alfred R. Berkeley III, chairman, Pipeline Trading, LLC, serves as the vice-chair.
+As of August 2023, the NIAC Chair position was held by Adebayo Ogulesi, Chairman and CEO of Global Infrastructure Partners, and Ms. Maria Lehman served as the vice-chair.

 NIAC operations

 The NIAC meets publicly four times each year.
-All meetings, whether in person or by teleconference, are hosted in Washington, D.C. in a venue open to the public and members desiring to attend in person.
+All meetings, whether in person or by teleconference, are hosted in Washington, D.C., in a venue open to the public and members desiring to attend in person.
 The council uses its public meetings as working meetings, focused on progress reports from its working groups, and on deliberations to produce useful and actionable recommendations in a timely manner.
 The council is very active, taking on up to six major studies per year, with high-performance goals of delivering quality, well-researched reports between 6–12 months from the inception of the selected studies.
 Its reports have drawn public and private sector interest with regular requests from Congressional committees for copies.
 Public meetings are normally attended by several members of the Press.
 The president meets with the council at least once a year and has directed very specific requests to the council for recommendations on issues of interest.
 The White House monitors the progress of the Council’s studies on a regular basis between meetings through a liaison in the Homeland Security Council.

-Resignations
+2017 Resignations

-A month before funding ceased, 8 of the 28 members resigned.
-They believed that President Donald Trump has given "insufficient attention to the growing threats to the cybersecurity of the critical systems upon which all Americans depend, including those impacting the systems supporting our democratic election process,", they also mentioned "his failure "to denounce intolerance and violence of hate groups" when asked about the "horrific violences in Charlottesville", and they pointed to his move to withdraw from the Paris Agreement.
+In August 2017, 8 of the 28 members of the NIAC resigned.
+According to their resignation letter, the members believed that President Donald Trump has given "insufficient attention to the growing threats to the cybersecurity of the critical systems upon which all Americans depend, including those impacting the systems supporting our democratic election process", they also mentioned "his failure "to denounce intolerance and violence of hate groups" when asked about the "horrific violences in Charlottesville", and they pointed to his move to withdraw from the Paris Agreement.
+The members had been appointed under the Obama administration.

+The council continued to meet and do business with the remaining members.

 NIAC membership

-As of February 2020, the members of the NIAC were:
+As of August 2023, the members of the NIAC were: